 Don’t send emails at inappropriate times

 Lastly, be sure to pay attention to the timing of your emails.
 You want to know the holidays in the timezones of each of your prospects, for instance, so that you don’t send an email while they are away.
 Similarly, sending emails at 3a.m. in your prospect’s timezone, which may be noon for you, is likely to backfire.
 You’re trying to send emails when they will be seen, read and responded to, so stick to appropriate hours.
+This is were an email scheduling tool comes in.
+Write emails now, schedule to be sent later for perfect timing

 And that’s it!
 If you combine these tips with the steps outlined in part one of our outbound sales guide, you’ll have a fully functioning outbound sales process in no time.
 Good luck!